jackmoore/jackmoore.github.io/colorbox-guide.md

 Here, the [`jQuery()`](http://api.jquery.com/jQuery/) function takes in the `a.gallery` [CSS selector](http://api.jquery.com/category/selectors/) and queries the DOM for matching elements.
 It returns a collection of elements, which we then apply colorbox to by calling jQuery's `.colorbox()` method.

 A browser parses your HTML document from top to bottom.
 When a browser encounters a `<script>` block, it will stop parsing your HTML document and execute the script.
 The browser will resume parsing your document once the script has executed.
-This means if you use a `<script>` in the `<head>` of your document to assign ColorBox to links in your document, the script will be executed before the markup of those links have been parsed and added to the DOM.
+This means if you use a `<script>` in the `<head>` of your document to assign Colorbox to links in your document, the script will be executed before the markup of those links have been parsed and added to the DOM.
 Those links must be in the DOM before colorbox can be assigned to them.
 Inserting the `<script>` after the markup for the links insures that the links will be in the DOM when we query for them:

 	<!doctype html>
 	<html>